Reecepbcups/cometbft/docs/docs/tutorials/02-go-built-in.md

 ## 1.3 Writing a CometBFT application

-Now, let's start adding some logic to our application.

 CometBFT communicates with the application through the Application BlockChain Interface (`ABCI`).
 The messages exchanged through the interface are defined in the ABCI [protobuf